mgheorghe/DASH/test/docs/dash-test-maturity-stages.md

 ![dash-test-maturity-stages-dut-config-north](../images/dash-test-maturity-stages-dummy-north.png)

 This stage focuses on the northbound management API in isolation.
 This API might be gNMI, or something similar, for SDN control of DASH.
 The API server can be a "dummy" server which accepts "write requests" according to its schema but does not have to act upon them (other than validation of the messages).
-"Read requests" can similary be validated, but result in empty responses.
+"Read requests" can similarly be validated, but result in empty responses.
 This stage is distinguished by:

 * Defined schema for the API
 * API server endpoint which the test scripts can access to configure